Homemade Gingerbread Spice Mix

 - Storage container — I prefer using small mason jars or spice jars to store my homemade seasonings, but any airtight container will work.

-What Spices Are in Gingerbread Spice?
+What Spices Are in This Gingerbread Blend?

 - Ground ginger